Georgia presidential primary pushed amid coronavirus concerns

 “We eventually said this is really going to compromise the election,” Eveler said at a news conference Monday.

-Raffensperger, also speaking Monday, March 16, said his office decided to push the presidential primary back to May 19, when primary contests for dozens of seats in Congress and the General Assembly will be held along with many local races.
-The choice was made despite other states like Arizona and Florida that are poised to press forward with their presidential primaries Tuesday, March 17.
+Raffensperger, also speaking Monday, said his office decided to push the presidential primary back to May 19, when primary contests for dozens of seats in Congress and the General Assembly will be held along with many local races.
+The choice was made despite other states like Arizona and Florida that are poised to press forward with their presidential primaries this Tuesday.

 “We did not make this decision lightly,” Raffensperger said.
 “We made the decision in the interest of public health, safety and security.”